Book Review: Italian Wine Unplugged, Grape by Grape

 About the authors

 Stevie Kim is the Managing Director of VinItaly International.
-She runs one of the worlds most prestigious wine fairs.
-Also, Stevie promotes Italian wine via training, tastings, conferences, and social media.
-For this new ebook, she has gathered together expert contributors under the editorship of Ian D’Agata.
+She runs one of the worlds most prestigious wine fairs and promotes Italian wine via training, tastings, conferences, and social media.
+In this new ebook, contributors are gathered together under the editorship of Ian D’Agata.
 Ian is one of the foremost experts on Italian Grapes.
-Hence, their objective is to demystify Italian wine, and they have succeeded admirably.
-Italian Wine Unplugged is the reference text for the VinItaly Ambassador course.
+Hence, the objective is to demystify Italian wine.
+Italian Wine Unplugged is also the reference text for the VinItaly Ambassador wine course.
 However, it’s enjoyable with a glass of Italian wine too.